tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Nov 26 2007

-Willena Schaefer (a 64-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Willena Schaefer (a 64-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Willena Schaefer had extensive experience in preaching her views to theists.
 She was not afraid.
 As Willena Schaefer entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Willena Schaefer used scientific information to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Willena Schaefer argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.